-In the Old Testament, Job states that the gaining of wisdom is more precious than gabiysh (Strong's #H1378).
+In the Bible, Job states that the gaining of wisdom is more precious than gabiysh (Strong's #H1378).
 This Hebrew word comes from an unused root that means, "to freeze" or "crystal" (from its resemblance to ice) which Strong's translates as "pearls."

 18 No mention shall be made of coral or of crystal (Hebrew gabiysh); the price of wisdom is above pearls (Hebrew paniyn - Job 28:18, ESV).

 This stone is the second most referenced gemstone in the entire KJV Bible, primarily due to its use in the New Testament (see Matthew 7:6, 13:45 - 46 and our article about one of these parables).
 It is also one of the two major gems in Scripture that are produced organically (the other being coral) as opposed to inorganically.